verless/verless/README.md

 ## <img src="https://verless.dominikbraun.io/assets/img/dot.png"> Features

-* Flexibility: Provide and use your default template for all pages, or use a different template for a specific page
+* **Flexible templating:** Create default templates for all pages or use Page Types to use custom templates
+* **Central configuration:** Global information, enabled plugins and other settings are in `verless.yml`
-* Simplicity: Build your entire website within a single CLI command
+* **Rapid development:** Create a fresh project within a single command
+* **No webserver required:** verless serves your static site and re-builds it if something changes
-* Performance: Generating your website only takes a few seconds, even for thousands of pages
+* **Build performance:** Generating your static site is a matter of milliseconds
-* Rapid Development: Get started quickly with verless' small and reduced feature set
-* Configurability: Provide additional information or override defaults in `verless.yml`
-* Portability: verless is packaged as a single binary without any dependencies for multiple platforms
+* **Choose what you need:** Only generate RSS feeds or overview pages for tags if you want to
+* **Focus on simplicity:** If your project isn't simple, verless probably isn't a good fit

 ## <img src="https://verless.dominikbraun.io/assets/img/dot.png"> Examples